KPI Reports explained

 • Time frame for success: 6 months.

-• Reviewed and communicated: At the End of each month.
+• Reviewed and communicated: At the end of each month.

 KPIs help you stay focused on the overall business objective by providing a structured and timely way to track progress, without getting distracted by too many or irrelevant measurements.